dadi/web-sample-engine/README.md

 > #### `.render()`
 > **Arguments:**
-> - name: The name of the template to be rendered
+> - `name`: The name of the template to be rendered
-> - data: The content (markup) of the template
+> - `data`: The content (markup) of the template
-> - locals: An object with data to be passed to the template
+> - `locals`: An object with data to be passed to the template
-> - options: A list of options passed by the core.
+> - `options`: A list of options passed by the core.
 Currently, it only includes a `keepWhitespace` property, which engines may wish to implement, specifying whether or not whitespace in templates should be preserved.
 >
 > **Returns:** Promise
 >
 > **Required:** Yes

 This method is called when a view wishes to render a template as HTML.
 Depending on how the engine interface is implemented, this could involve a compile step or simply loading a function from a cache.
 It returns a Promise, so asynchronous operations can be executed.

+# Helper functions

+A helpers file located in [`lib/helpers.js`](lib/helpers.js) provides a few file manipulation methods that developers might find useful when creating an engine interface.
+The signature and description for these functions is available in [JSDoc](http://usejsdoc.org/) format alongside the code.

+# Unit tests

+Engine adapters are responsible for testing their own functionality.
+This repository includes a test suite powered by [mocha](https://mochajs.org/), including [Sinon](http://sinonjs.org/) for mocking/stubbing and [html-looks-like](https://www.npmjs.com/package/html-looks-like) for easier comparison of HTML output.

+To run the tests, type `npm run test`.